-Students enrolled in all programs in the Department of Educational Administration and Psychological Services must maintain high scholastic standards and develop skills necessary to work effectively with people with diverse needs.
+Students enrolled in all programs in the Department of Counseling, Leadership, Adult Education and School Psychology must maintain high scholastic standards and develop skills necessary to work effectively with people with diverse needs.
 Students are expected to demonstrate emotional and mental fitness in their interactions with others, use skills and techniques that are generally accepted by others in the professional fields and conform to the codes of ethics of relevant professional associations and the state of Texas.
-A student's acceptance in any program does not guarantee his or her fitness to remain in that program.
+A student's acceptance in any program does not guarantee their fitness to remain in that program.
 The faculty is responsible for assuring that only those students who continue to meet program standards are allowed to continue in any program.

 Evaluating Student Fitness and Performance: